 Lead trainer Ben Wilburn has been helping family dogs learn how to behave in a way that makes them even easier to love.
 Time and time again, people say that Ben was precisely the guide that their families needed to train their dogs how to behave.
 It’s assumed that dogs trained by Ben would say he helped the humans learn how to communicate “dog speak” much easier.

 While every breed and individual dog are slightly different, the methodologies used by Ben remain the same.
-He adjusts each training specifically to meet the dog’s needs and solve the family’s challenges.
-Ben believes all dogs should be trained using the three foundational training principles regardless of size, temperament, or energy level.
+We adjust each training specifically to meet the dog’s needs and solve the family’s challenges.
+We believes all dogs should be trained using the three foundational training principles regardless of size, temperament, or energy level.

 Your dog may try to out stubborn you.
 Certain breeds are very good at this.
 Moments like this can be very trying on your patience.
 Be more persistent than your dog calmly and positively.
 You will be surprised by the bond this will help you build with your dog.